openmpf/openmpf-docker/README.md

 ### (Optional) Import Root Certificates for Additional Certificate Authorities

 The Workflow Manager can be configured to trust additional certificate authorities.
 The Workflow Manager uses these certificates when it acts as an HTTPS client.
-For example, remote media download and job status callbacks.
+Examples include remote media download and job status callbacks.

 To import additional root certificates add an entry for `MPF_CA_CERTS` to the `workflow-manager` service's environment variables in `docker-compose.core.yml`. `MPF_CA_CERTS` must contain a colon-delimited list of absolute file paths.
 Each